harvard-library/aspace-import-excel/user_documentation/examples/example.md

 ### Load Spreadsheet

 As <a href="#first">above</a>, click on "Load via Spreadsheet", add the **add_to_hl_test_ingest_collection.xlsx** file that you've downloaded from <a href="add_to_hl_test_ingest_collection.xlsx">here</a>, then click on "Import from SpreadSheet".

+This spreadsheet also specifies Agent ID 3760.
+If you already had an agent with the ID, that is what will be assigned to it; otherwise, the agent created by the ingest of the previous spreadsheet will be used.
+Similarly, the subject ID 837 is referenced as well, and treated the same.

 ### Results